-Clerks is structured episodically, driven more by dialogue than plot.
-The acting is a bit amateurish at times, but when dialogue like Randall's monologues -- piercing and brutally fresh –- are presented to the audience, all is forgiven.
+Clerks is structured episodically, driven more by dialogue than plot, and the acting is a bit amateurish at times.
+But when dialogue like Randall's monologues -- piercing and brutally fresh –- are presented to the audience, all is forgiven.
 In addition to the Filmmaker's Trophy at Sundance, Clerks also won the Prix de la Jeunesse at Cannes.
 Not bad for a low-budget ($27,000) independent feature by a writer/director/editor/producer/actor from Jersey.

 Families can talk about...